tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 Password: vagrant
 ```

-Once you are logged in, we recommend you change the password to a unique and secure password.
+Once you are logged in, we recommend you change the password to one that's more unique and secure.

 You can now get started with your [migration discovery](/index.html)!